 Hemolysis, or the rupturing of red blood cells, is the most common reason why a blood sample is deemed unfit for laboratory analysis.
 Every year, billions of blood samples are taken globally that are hemolyzed, while the majority of all medical decisions are based on results from blood test analysis.
 Missing or incorrect test results can lead to delayed treatment, spiraling healthcare costs, increased workloads for healthcare professionals and above all, unnecessary suffering for patients.

 The reader is activated with the pressing a button, starting the evaluation of the disposable test.
 A photometric analysis of plasma / serum is performed.
 The answer is communicated through a red or a green lamp.
+With the accessory screen connected, quantitative values of fHb are displayed.

 M. J. Hallworth, ”The 70% claim: what is the evidence base?,” Annals of Clinical Biochemistry, vol. 48, pp. 487 -488, 2011.